sawubona-gmbh/KETE-HS21-WORK/LB0-Kickoff/JS-Samples/p5js/Readme.md

 ```

 ## How to use it with the p5js.org online editor
-1. Copy the code from [sketch.js](LB0-Kickoff/JS-Samples/AntColonySimulation/AntColony-Simulation.js) on github into your clipboard
+1. Copy the code from [sketch.js](https://github.com/sawubona-gmbh/KETE-HS21-WORK/blob/63345c8fd76e315f810eed623ca64d7ab85a04e9/LB0-Kickoff/JS-Samples/p5js/sketch.js) on github into your clipboard
 2. [Open the online p5 editor](https://editor.p5js.org/)
 3. Clear the editor window first and then insert the copied code into the editor window
-4. Push the "play" button and ... have fun
+4. Push the "play" button and move your mouse within the output window... have fun

 ## Additional resources/samples